jconnors23/golang_work_2024/prep_master_repo/README.txt

 Complete 1-2 intermediate_prompts (30-90min)

 Day 5:

 Review previous coding exercises & materials.
 (30-45min)

-Warmup for a mock interview by doing 1 or 2 starter_prompts.
-(30min)

 Complete a mock interview (timed session with 1 starter & 1 intermediate prompt or 1 kata).
 (1hr)